 Typography is crucial to logo design because lettering is always part of branding.
 The lettering you choose should match the company’s goals and products.
 Consider the different font types to decide which is the best fit.

 Do not go overboard because it’ll quickly become an eyesore.
 For example, cursive letters with smaller uppercase letters can go well together if they fit the identity.

-But here’s an example where the “C” is an octopus in the logo.
-To me this logo feels too busy and it’s somewhat confusing to remember.
+Here’s an example where the “C” is an octopus in the logo.
+This logo feels too busy and it’s somewhat confusing to remember.
 It’s not exactly bad, but it feels too busy with uncoordinated font choices.

 Go with your gut when designing and be willing to change anything last minute.
 If you really have an odd feeling when looking at your design then there’s probably something that needs to be corrected.

 However over-simplifying can have issues too.
 Take a look at the following logo and notice how the letters are arranged in a whoosh design.